Lawyers say China using Interpol to seek dissident's return | Law-Order

 According to his attorneys, the man served as a village chief when Chinese authorities sought to seize a friend's home for a planned industrial park.
 The man says he allowed villagers to protest peacefully and helped the friend protest the central government directly.

+A federal grand jury this month indicted nine people on allegations they served as agents in “Operation Fox Hunt”, which the Chinese government has characterised as an effort to track down corrupt officials and criminals abroad.

+The Justice Department called Operation Fox Hunt “extralegal” and alleges the indicted people “conducted surveillance of and engaged in a campaign to harass, stalk and coerce” people wanted by Beijing to return to China.

-Interpol was criticized in 2016 after a top Chinese official, Meng Hongwei was elected as its president, with some warning that China would be newly assertive.
+Interpol was criticised in 2016 after a top Chinese official, Meng Hongwei, was elected as its president, with some warning that China would be newly assertive.

 Meng's four-year term would be cut short when he vanished in 2018 during a visit to China from France, where he and his family had moved.